With Glaciers Melting And Temps Soaring, Pakistan Pursues Big Action On Climate Change

 Like large Western democracies and other big greenhouse gas polluters, Pakistan must move on multiple fronts at the same time to rein in emissions.
 But in Pakistan, the frailties of the state are graver, complicating efforts to make big, swift changes.

 Take the mass tree-planting project.
-Satellite data suggest it is expanding tree and mangrove cover, which barely covers two percent of Pakistan, according to Salam.
-Auditing of the project hasn't began yet.
+Satellite data suggest it is expanding tree and mangrove cover, which barely covers 2% of Pakistan, according to Salam.
+Auditing of the project hasn't begun yet.
 But Hammad Gilani, a forestry data scientist at Islamabad's Institute of Space Technology, says: "If this is going to be sustained, then definitely, we will get better tree cover."

 But even as planting continues, loggers cut down mature trees.
 "We are not saving our trees, our existing ones," Gilani says.
 "Anybody can go and cut a tree."